Team Emotional Intelligence: Seeing Agreement as a Symptom, Not a Goal

 Here’s what to do as a team to break this cycle:

 Learn to recognize the problem early.
 Instead of seeing hasty agreement as an indication of a perfect idea, treat it as a sign that perspectives, opinions, and feelings aren’t finding their way to the surface.
-When decisions are made, ask yourselves “How many perspectives have we actually heard?”
+When decisions are made, ask yourselves “How many perspectives have we actually heard?” different perspectives

 Buy yourselves some time.
 One big reason we get swept up in consensus is that the positive emotions of agreeing on something new take over our ability to be thoughtful in the moment.
 Slowing things down, even just a bit, can help people move past their emotions and think more logically about a group decision.
-Next time your group is hasty to make a decision, ask team members to continue thinking on this, try to schedule a follow-up meeting to finalize, or even just circle back to the decision at the end of a meeting to check for alternate perspectives and questions.
+Next time your group is hasty to make a decision, ask team members to continue thinking on this, try to schedule a follow-up meeting to finalize, or even just circle back to the decision at the end of a meeting to check for alternate perspectives and questions. different perspectives

 Collect perspectives deliberately.
 Being deliberate about gathering perspective can be as simple as going around the room and having each person share, or it can be as complex as assigning each person a role, perspective, or sub-topic, and having them come into a meeting ready to present and defend it.
-Assigning roles can be especially effective because it shows the whole group that perspective-sharing is not only encouraged, but also a team value.
+Assigning roles can be especially effective because it shows the whole group that perspective-sharing is not only encouraged, but also a team value. different perspectives

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.